ArizenHQ/sidekiq_flow/README.md

 Workflow expose `succeeded?` method which can be implemented to determine whether workflow finished with success (`false` by default)

+## task `auto_succeed?`
+This method is intended to describe condition when task is already done.
+It's helpful when task finished his job and we retry it.
+When met task won't be performed.

 ## Examples

 ### Example 1